-Cats are champion nappers—in fact, felines sleep for an average of 15-16 hours per day.
-Their instinctive curiosity and creativity prompts them to choose from a range of spots for that refreshing evening siesta or mid-day doze.
-Feline behaviorist Rita Reimers, aka The Cat Analyst, breaks down some common cat napping spots what makes the spaces so appealing to felines.
+Here, feline behaviorist Rita Reimers, aka The Cat Analyst, breaks down some common cat napping spots and what makes the spaces so appealing to felines.

 “Cats like dark cozy places, which is why they love to be under the covers,” Reimers says.
 In addition to being a spot where they can bury themselves and snooze, your bed gives your cat comfort “because it smells like you,” she adds.
 For this reason, Reimers suggests leaving unchanged sheets on your bed if you’ll be away from your cat for any extended period of time.
 The familiar scent may also help cats that suffer separation anxiety, she says.

-Cats don’t like to just nap on top of your bed, they also like to catch some z’s underneath.
+Cats don’t like to just nap on top of your bed; they also like to catch some Zzzs underneath.
 “It’s a nice secluded place for cozy undisturbed naps,” says Reimers, who placed a few cat beds under her own, so her cats can happily snooze in them.

 “Who doesn’t like a nice soft pile of clothes?
 Dirty ones are okay because they smell like us, and our cats love that,” Reimers says.
-And clean clothes are often straight from the dryer, warm and inviting for napping.
+And clean clothes are often straight from the dryer, warm and inviting for cat naps.
 Cats need no further encouragement.

-“It’s a mystery to most people why cats love boxes so much, but felines’ natural instinct is to hide away from predators in the wild,“ Reimers says.
+“It’s a mystery to most people why cats love boxes so much, but a feline's natural instinct is to hide away from predators in the wild,“ Reimers says.
 “So most cats love small places they can curl up in and nap unnoticed.”

-Make any box a cozy bed by lining it with an old flannel shirt or pajama top (remove buttons first), or hit the fabric store for a fleece remnant.
-Your cat won’t care if it’s printed with seasonal pumpkins or firecrackers—anything soft and comfortable will do.
+Make any box a cozy bed by lining it with an old flannel shirt or pajama top (remove buttons first), or you can even get crafty with your Chewy box and fashion it into a bonafide castle for your kitty!

 Just like boxes, sinks give cats small, walled spaces that fulfill their hiding instincts.
 “The sink gives cats support on all sides, especially if it’s oval shaped,” says Reimers.